W Trek: The Route

 W Trek: Questions and Answers

-Every year we help dozens of solo travellers to find a hiking group to join in Torres del Paine.
-Either joining the regular trips organised by our local operators, or putting like-minded hikers together to create a new departure date.
+Every year we help dozens of solo travellers to find a hiking group in Torres del Paine.
+There are scheduled group trips with fixed departure dates organised by our local operators, but we also put like-minded hikers together to create more flexible itineraries.
+Let us know when you're going and we'll find a trek or a group to suit you.

 Trekking poles are recommended for the W Trek.